-Note: Insufficient evidence does not fall within the ambit of incorrect offences.
+Note: Insufficient evidence does not fall within the ambit of an incorrect offence.

 6.4 Recording of withdrawal

 A failed prosecution form on CMFMS or COPS must be completed by the Police Prosecutor, clearly outlining the basis upon which a matter was dealt with as a backup, charge in the alternative, failed to appear charge, or incorrect offence.